FUTURE OF MEDICINE

 What it is:

-The platelet count test measures the number of platelets in your blood.
+Measures the number of platelets in your blood.
 Platelets are small cell fragments that help your blood clot and stop bleeding when you’re injured.

-What it matters:
+Why it matters:

 Low platelet counts are often an early sign of liver disease.
 When the liver isn’t working well, blood flow through it can slow down.
 This can make the spleen get bigger and trap more platelets, which lowers your count.
 High or low platelet counts can also be related to other conditions.